mowsec/vulnerable-python-contrast/README.md

-# Contrast Security - Python Flask Instrumentation
+# Secure your Python Flask Application with the Contrast Security Agent

 This repository is an example of how to install the Contrast Security Agent in a Python Flask application.

+The agent runs as part of your Python application code and serves as an all-encompassing static code scanner, SCA tool, IAST agent and runtime self-protection tool.
+For more information, check out their [website][Contrast Home]

 * Original vulnerable application source code taken from:
 [dolevf/Damn-Vulnerable-GraphQL-Application][DVGQA]